ExpandNets: Linear Over-parameterization to Train Compact Convolutional Networks: Experiments

-\textbf{Results.} We focus here on the SmallNet with $7 \times 7$ kernels, for which we can evaluate all our expansion strategies, including the CK ones, and report the results obtained with the model with $3\times 3$ kernels in the supplementary material.
-These results are provided in Table~\ref{table:cifar10_ks_7}.
-As shown in the top portion of the table, expanding the convolutional layers improves over the compact network, and is further boosted by expanding the fully-connected one and by using our initialization scheme.
-As can be seen in the bottom portion of the table, expanding the kernels yields even higher accuracy, with ExpandNet-CK+FC+Init yielding the best results.
-These results, we believe, already evidence the benefits of our expansion and initialization strategies on the training of compact networks.
+\textbf{Results.} We first focus on the SmallNet with $7 \times 7$ kernels, for which we can evaluate all our expansion strategies, including the CK ones, and report the results of the model with $3\times 3$ kernels in the supplementary material.
+Table~\ref{table:cifar10_ks_7} provides the results over 5 runs of all our networks with and without KD, which we have found to be the most effective knowledge transfer strategy, as evidenced by comparing these results with those obtained by Hint and PKT in the supplementary material.
+As shown in the top portion of the table, only expanding the fully-connected layer, as in~\citep{AroraCH18}, yields mild improvement.
+However, expanding the convolutional ones clearly outperforms the compact network, and is further boosted by expanding the fully-connected one.
+Overall, expanding the kernels yields the best results; it outperforms even the concurrent convolutional expansion ACNet of~\cite{Ding_2019_ICCV}.
+Note that even without KD, our ExpandNets outperform SmallNet with KD.
+The gap is further increased when we also use KD, as shown in the bottom portion of the table.

+In Table~\ref{table:cifar_mobilenets}, we provide the results for MobileNet and MobileNetV2, including the baselines trained for a longer time, denoted by a $\dag$.
+These results confirm that our expansion strategies also boost the performance of these MobileNet models, even when the baselines are trained longer.